-The Haven Center will provide a catalogue and a printed list of the prices and strains of marijuana available to customers and will post the same catalogue and list on its website and in the retail stores.
+Haven Center will provide a catalogue and a printed list of the prices and strains of marijuana available to consumers and will post the same catalogue and list on its website and in the retail store.

-The Haven Center will seek events where 85% or more of the audience is reasonably expected to be 21 years of age or older, as determined by reliable, current audience composition data.
-At these events, The Haven Center will market its products and services to reach a wide range of qualified consumers.
+Haven Center will seek events where 85% or more of the audience is reasonably expected to be 21 years of age or older, as determined by reliable, current audience composition data.
+At these events, Haven Center will market its products and services to reach a wide range of qualified consumers.